mdn/content/files/en-us/web/css/css_columns/handling_overflow_in_multicol/index.md

 ---
 {{CSSRef}}

-In this guide, we look at how multicol deals with overflow, both inside the column boxes and in situations where there is more content than will fit into the container.
+In this guide, we look at how to deal with overflow in a multi-column (_multicol_) layout, both inside the column boxes and in situations where there is more content than will fit into the container.

 ## Overflow inside column boxes